 - Send the completed Application form for foal registration & issue of passport AND the DNA Sample bag(s) AND the spare barcode AND the appropriate fee to the Studbook Registrar.

 - Fees – cheques payable to IHSGB Ltd:

-- the passport will be issued and marked as a “duplicate” and the IHSGB will have to stamp the passport that the horse is not intended for slaughter for human consumption, as required by current horse passport laws; and
+If the passport is issued later than 12 months from birth it will be issued and marked as a “Duplicate” and the IHSGB will have to stamp the passport that the horse is not intended for slaughter for human consumption , as required by current horse passport laws.